department-of-veterans-affairs/vets-design-system-documentation/src/_patterns/form-templates-contact.md

 - **Use a single text input for social security and VA file number.** labelled ‘Social Security number’.
 Do not use abbreviations, such as SSN.
 - **VA file numbers are not on every form.** If the form asks for a Social Security number and VA file number make sure to note in the VA file number helper text, “must have this or a Social Security number.”

-**Note:** The Social Security number pattern is going to be iterated on in the future, specifically masking the numbers for privacy purposes
+**Note:** The Social Security number pattern is going to be iterated on in the future, specifically masking the numbers for privacy purposes.

 ### Birth information:
 Follow this pattern whenever you need to ask for a user’s date and place of birth.